hamdaniel/Swapster/README.md

 - Deletes the currently running server executable path
 - Removes `%ProgramData%\Swapster`

-If server was started via installer, this removes the ProgramData-installed copy, not the distribution copy in [SwapsterInstaller](SwapsterInstaller).

 ## Notes

 - LAN discovery probes hosts using ARP/ping + `ncat` magic probe.